macsj200/LaunchCode-Meteor-Live-Templates/README.md

 # LaunchCode Meteor WebStorm Live Templates

 ## Installation
-To install, place the relevant xml files in your templates directory.
+To install, place the Meteor.xml file in your templates directory.

 Live templates are stored in the following location: